Cristo de La Laguna: History

+Apostolic visit by Pope Leo XIV to Tenerife 2026

+Pope Leo XIV with the Virgin of Candelaria, patron saint of the Canary Islands.
+Behind them, the Christ of La Laguna.
+Closing Mass of his apostolic visit to Spain in the Port of Santa Cruz de Tenerife.

+During the farewell Mass of Pope Leo XIV's apostolic journey to Spain on June 12, 2026, the pontiff venerated the image of Christ of La Laguna, that presided over the ceremony, along with the Virgin of Candelaria, patron saint of Canary Islands.
+The ceremony was held in the port of Santa Cruz de Tenerife, and this marked the first papal visit to the archipelago.
+It was a historic moment, as it was the first time in 500 years that the image of Christ left the city of La Laguna.

 Legends about its origin

 There are alternatives legends that attempt to explain the origin of this enigmatic sculpture.
 Some of these legends say that the image of Christ of La Laguna was sculpted by angels and even by the Evangelist Saint Luke.
 Fray Luís de Quirós said the image of Christ of La Laguna was taken to the island of Tenerife by Saint Michael Archangel.
 In both cases these "holy sculptors" sculpted image with facial features that had Jesus Christ at the time of his crucifixion.

 Another legend tells that a stormy night the religious from the Convent of San Miguel de las Victorias (today Sanctuary of Christ) felt knocking the door, and when they opened it found a large box, the bright lights inside out.
 After opening the box found in the image of Christ, this fact was taken as a miracle.

 Brotherhood of Cristo de La Laguna

 From the image of Christ is responsible for a fraternity is the largest of the Canary Islands, call: Pontificia, Real y Venerable Esclavitud del Santísimo Cristo de La Laguna.
 The Spanish King Alfonso XIII to this brotherhood Awarded the title of "Royal" on 19 December 1906, and Pope Pius X gave him the title of "Pontifical" on 15 February 1908.